Farm Radio International: Work

 Radio Projects: development projects delivered over the radio, which allow farmers to listen in and receive important and helpful information for their farming practices.

 Radio Innovations: develop new program formats by combining radio with interactive ICTs like mobile phones, which make radio more effective, dynamic and interactive.

-Farm Radio International has had many notable donors, including United States Agency for International Development, the Bill & Melinda Gates Foundation, Grand Challenges Canada, International Fund for Agricultural Development (IFAD), Global Affairs Canada, the World Food Programme (WFP), the International Development Research Centre (IDRC), and the Rockefeller Foundation.
-Donors play an important role on the work of Farm Radio International, specifically, funding for projects.
+Farm Radio International has received donations from the likes of the United States Agency for International Development, the Bill & Melinda Gates Foundation, Grand Challenges Canada, International Fund for Agricultural Development (IFAD), Global Affairs Canada, the World Food Programme (WFP), the International Development Research Centre (IDRC), and the Rockefeller Foundation.

-Values

-Farm Radio International has eight core values, which play a large role in their works, those being…